Memory Management & Garbage Collection in Unreal Engine 5 (Updated)

 or TSoftObjectPointer as a member: // This one can only point to objects in memory.
 UPROPERTY() TWeakObjectPtr<UMyClass> WeakUObjectReference; // This one can point to objects in memory or unloaded assets, and it's useful in // lazy-loading.
 UPROPERTY() TSoftObjectPointer<UMyClass> SoftUObjectReference;

-Even though the core design is simple, there are some implications and concepts that might not be immediately obvious.
+Even though the core design of Unreal Engine's GC is simple, there are some practical implications that may not be immediately obvious.
 Here are a few of those:

 Listening for UObject Creation and Destruction

-Sometimes we have a class that needs to listen to UObject creation and destruction for UObjects that it does not own, nor is associated with.
+Although this is not very efficient, you may wish to listen to all UObject creations and destructions.
 In those cases, we can use the GUObjectArray which is a global symbol of FUObjectArray type that can inform all other objects implementing the FUObjectCreateListener and FUObjectDeleteListener interfaces about all UObject creations and deletions happening in the entire process.

 It will generally always be more efficient to use a TWeakObjectPtr<> to understand when a particular object is destroyed, but the following pseudocode example demonstrates doing that without any knowledge of the instance destroyed.